douglas444/birch/README.md

 `./bin/main 5 0.5 1 covtype.csv , 1 cbirch_output.csv`;
 3. Compare the output file of both implementations.
 For the test to be succesfull both files must have the same content.

-## How to run Valgrind's memory check
+## How to Run Valgrind's Memory Check

 Valgrind must be installed in your machine.